-Cinque Terre is a dreamy bucket list destination for many.
+Cinque Terre is a dreamy bucket list destination.
 Surprisingly I struggled with planning a trip there: which town to stay in?
 What to do?
 What to eat?
 How to go from A to B?
-This ultimate Cinque Terre guide updated in 2018 covers not only the logistics and tips to plan your trip without hassle, but also my insider tips and personal experiences.
+This ultimate Cinque Terre guide covers the logistics to plan your trip without hassle, but also my insider tips for a hassle-free trip.

 I’ve been to Italy several times, mostly basing myself in major cities.